guitar-san/CGFs/README.md

 # CGFs (Classical Guitar Fingerings Dataset)

 ## Overview
-This repository contains fingering annotations for classical guitar etudes, encoded in MusicXML format with derived CSV tables for computational analysis.
-The dataset supports comparative analysis of fingering practices between existing published editions and contemporary professional performers.
+This repository contains fingering annotations for classical guitar etudes, encoded as CSV tables derived from MusicXML files.

+The annotations are based on published classical guitar editions and additional fingering revisions by a contemporary professional guitarist, allowing simple comparison between different fingering approaches.

-For details on the dataset construction and preliminary findings, please refer to our publications listed below.
+For details on the dataset construction and analysis, please refer to the publications listed below.

 ## Contents
-- `fingering_data/` - CSV tables extracted from MusicXML
+- fingering_data/ - CSV tables extracted from annotated scores
-- `musicxml2csv/` - Python extraction pipeline using music21 and ElementTree
+- musicxml2csv/ - Python extraction pipeline using music21 and ElementTree

 ## Sample Data
 This repository currently contains 40 etudes.
-More data will be added as the research progresses.
+Additional data may be added in future updates.

 ## License
 This dataset is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).